-All's NOT WELL Inside The Bachchan Clan?
-A MYSTERY Around Aishwarya Rai Bachchan’s ABSENCE Is Solved
+All's NOT WELL In The Bachchan Clan?
+MYSTERY Around Aishwarya Rai Bachchan’s ABSENCE Solved

-It's been a long time, since Aishwarya Rai Bachchan has not made any public appearance.
-Be it Ambani's lavish Ganapati event or Abu Jani Sandeep Khosla's grand celebration for completing 33 years in industry, which was attended by Jaya, Shweta and Abhishek Bachchan, Aishwarya ditched all and left many netizens wondering what went wrong.
-In fact unlike previous years, Aishwarya also skipped visiting Lalbaugcha Raja with her daughter, Aaradhya.
+It's been a long time since Aishwarya Rai Bachchan made any public appearances.
+Be it industrialist Mukesh Ambani's lavish Ganpati darshan or designer duo Abu Jani-Sandeep Khosla's grand celebration for completing 33 years in the industry, which was attended by Jaya Bachchan, Shweta Bachchan and Abhishek Bachchan, Aishwarya Rai Bachchan ditched all events and left many netizens wondering where she was.

+In fact, unlike previous years, the Guru actress also skipped visiting the Lalbaugcha Raja Ganesh pandal in Mumbai during Ganesh Festival 2019.
+What went wrong?

 Aishwarya Makes A Public Appearance After A Long Gap

 On Tuesday, Aishwarya Rai Bachchan was snapped by paparazzi along with Aaradhya Bachchan at the latter's school.
-The actress was seen sporting a white-coloured jacket and blue-coloured denims.
+The actress was seen sporting a white-coloured jacket and a blue-coloured denim.

 Fans Are Delighted To See Aishwarya Rai